AbdulZaid/cmsi387/homework/csi-os/README.md

 ==========================

 - Windows:
-    - NOTE: windows-kernel.jpg and windows-pre-os-process.jpg came from Geoff, `ThatHalfKorean`
+    - NOTE: Due to your apporval when Carlos asked you, the "windows-kernel.jpg" and "windows-pre-os-process.jpg" came from Geoffory.

     - All my imagefiles display the command and results needed

 - Mac: